310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% bubble Midori smile %}
 Really!?
 Yay, yay, thank you so much!
 I’ll treasure it for the rest of my life…♪

-I’m looking forward to seeing your personal outfit, Master Artist.
+I’m looking forward to seeing your personalized outfit, Master Artist.
 Oh, and—

 I’d like your autograph, if that’s okay…♪
 {% endbubble %}